 Added to these risks are those arising from the genetic manipulation of crops.
 While the first type of risk is common to all food crops bred for industrial use, the second type of risk can be avoided by developing non-GM plants for industrial use.

-The first GM plant for industrial use to be commercialized in the European Union is the Amflora potato, which is genetically engineered to produce a high level of amylopectin.
+The first GM plant for industrial use to be commercialized in the European Union was the Amflora potato, which is genetically engineered to produce a high level of amylopectin (it was subsequently withdrawn).
 But high amylopectin potatoes are also being developed without GM.

 German potato breeder launches non-GM high amylopectin potatoes (September 2009)